dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 \label{sec:Thermoelasticity}

 Changes of temperature in solids change the equilibrium distance between molecules, and therefore induce strains.
-Imagine a solid heated up, but not allowed to dilate in vertical direction (Figure \ref{fig:ThermalSwellStress}).
+Imagine a solid heated up, but not allowed to dilate in vertical direction ({numref}`fig:ThermalSwellStress`).
 The result is an increase of stress in vertical direction rather than a deformation in vertical direction.

-:::{figure-md} fig_ThermalSwellStress
+:::{figure-md} fig:ThermalSwellStress
 <img src="../mynewbook/figures/4-ThermalStrainStress.pdf" alt="figurecontent" width="300px">

 Thermo-elasticity example of dilation thermal stress.